paulklemm/regression-heatmap-paper/README.md

 This is the working repository for the paper `Regression Cube Analysis of Population Study Data`.

+Important files

+- `draft.tex` contains the LaTeX input for the paper.
+- `Cover Letter.md` contains the feedback from the reviewers based on the `Reviews.md`.
+It contains [Marked 2](http://marked2app.com/) specific markdown to generate a table of contents.

 Timeline

 - [2015-03-31] Submitted to VAST'15.
 - [2015-06-07] Conditionally accepted at VAST'15.
 Reviews can be found at Reviews.md.